 - Key stat: The cloud computing market is expected to reach US$1,251.09 billion by 2028

 Grand View Research’s 2021 report predicts cloud computing will see a massive compound annual growth rate of 19.1% until 2028 – meaning it’s becoming the new norm for businesses globally.

 Cloud software’s certainly not new, but as it grows rapidly and offers an increasing number and range of options for users, it remains a crucial trend for SMEs in 2022.

-There’s good reason for this rapid growth, since cloud systems come with a host of advantages over legacy on-premise software, especially for SMEs.
+There’s good reason for this rapid growth, since cloud-based systems come with a host of advantages over legacy on-premise software, especially for SMEs.
 Because it’s usually subscription-based and doesn’t demand a large initial investment, cloud software is less risky for smaller businesses with more limited budgets.
 And your provider is responsible for storing data, security and maintenance, meaning lower ongoing costs as well.

 For many businesses moving to the cloud was driven by the need to access data remotely during lockdowns in 2020–21, but there’s no going back – it’s now just a question of who jumps on board, and who gets left behind.